Sony A6500 versus Sony A7 II

 - More detailed LCD: Has a higher resolution rear screen (1230k vs 922k dots).

-If the count of individual advantages (bullet points above) is taken as a guide, the A6500 emerges as the winner of the contest (8 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A6500 emerges as the winner of the contest (8 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the A6500 or the A7 II handle or perform in practice.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the A6500 or the A7 II.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is why expert reviews are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
+This is why hands-on reviews by experts are important.
+The table below summarizes the assessments of some of the best known camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Sony A6500 (⇒ rgt)||HiRec||85/100 Silver||4.5/5||5/5||4.5/5||2016||1,399||latest||check|